pyrk/pyrk/doc/overview.rst

 essential to understanding the performance and safety of a reactor.
 Such *transients* include normal reactor startup and shutdown as well as abnormal scenarios including Beyond Design Basis Events (BDBEs) such as Accident Transients Without Scram (ATWS).
-However, no open source tool currently exists for reactor transient analysis.
+However, no open-source tool currently exists for reactor transient analysis.
 To fill this gap, PyRK (Python for Reactor Kinetics) was created.
-PyRK is the first open source tool capable of:
+PyRK is the first open-source tool capable of:

 - time-dependent,
 - lumped parameter thermal-hydraulics,